nicholasren/streamwork-scala3/README.md

     - [ ] stop streams
 - [x] filter
 - [ ] parallelism
+  - converted each node to parallelism
+  - refactor
+  - different parallelism per operator
 ### Future

-is there an way to build it without mutable state?
+is there a way to build it without mutable state?

 Example code: